andrasatish/css/readme.md

   11. MinWidth and MaxWidth
   > MinWidth: It will take minimum width what you are specified and maximum it will take device width.
   > MaxWidth: It will take width upto specified maximum width.
 It won't take more than specified width.

+  12. Flex
+   > It is used to create layouts in very easier.
+We have different properties with the flex.
+   > Those are flex, flex-direction, flex-wrap, align-items, align-content, justify-content etc...

+   > flex-direction: we have an two properties those are row and column.
+If it is row then flex-items displayed in row wise (horizentally).
+If it is column then flex-items displayed in column wise (vertically).
+   > flex-wrap: we have wrap and nowrap property values.
+If it is nowrap all items displayed in a single row even content is larger than device width, in this case horizental scrollbar added to the browser, default is nowrap.
+If it is wrap it will fit to the device width next items sit in next rows.
+   > align-items: Flex items arranged vertically either top to bottom or bottom to top based on our property value. we have an different property values those are baseline, flex-start, start, center, flex-end, end and stretch.
+   > align-content: we can align the content vertically with different properties those are center, flex-start, flex-end, baseline.
+   > justify-content: we can align the items horizental with different properties those are center, flex-start, flex-end, space-between, space-around and space-evenly.

+  13. Media Query
+   > If we want to create responsive webpage's needs to use media queries, that mean if it an mobile, tablet, desktops or larger screens then we have to use media queries.